asdf-community/asdf-direnv/README.md

   <summary><h6>Cached environment</h6></summary>

-To speed up things a lot, this plugin creates direnv `envrc` files that contain your plugins environment.
-They are created whenever your `.envrc` or your `.tool-versions` files change, and are cached under `$XDG_CACHE_HOME/asdf-direnv/env`.
+To speed up things a lot, this plugin creates direnv `envrc` files that contain your tools environment.
+They are created automatically whenever your `.envrc` or your `.tool-versions` files change.

+Cached environment files can be found under `$XDG_CACHE_HOME/asdf-direnv/env`.
+On most systems that resolves to `~/.config/asdf-direnv/env`.
+It's always safe to remove files on this directory since they will be re-generated if missing.

 If you ever need to regenerate a cached environment file, just `touch .envrc`.